FOMO: The Fear of Other Morons' Opportunities

 And when it ends, you will not remember what you missed.

 You will remember whether you were present.
-Or whether you spent your only life chasing reflections of other people's filters.
+Or whether you spent your life chasing reflections of other people's filters.

-Albert Camus once wrote:
+Camus wrote:

 "The only way to deal with an unfree world is to become so absolutely free that your very existence is an act of rebellion."